Development

 • The build badges in the README and the documentation will be changed to point to a fixed (and passing) build that has already completed (will be the build that occurred when the tag was pushed).
 If the builds pushed to PyPI automatically, a build would need to link to itself while being run.

-• Wheels need be built for Linux, macOS and Windows.
-Building wheels occurs largely via the Building Wheels workflow, but still requires access to an ARM macOS (M1) machine.
+• Wheels need to be built for Linux, macOS and Windows.
+Building wheels occurs via the Building Wheels workflow.
 After being built, each wheel will be pushed directly to PyPI via twine.

 • The release will be manually pushed to TestPyPI so the landing page can be visually inspected and the package can be installed from TestPyPI rather than from a local file.